fusepoolP3/p3-geo-enriching-transformer/README.md

     Transfer-Encoding: chunked
     Server: Jetty(9.2.0.RC0)

-In order to get the result the following http get request must be sent to the server
+In order to get the result the following HTTP GET request must be sent to the server

     curl http://localhost:7100/job/1bd4b0ad-5054-41ae-a429-949883a95f82